 We don't treat all gold coins the same.
 Bullion is priced off spot.
 Key dates, varieties, and slabbed coins are evaluated for numismatic premium.
 You get the benefit of both approaches in one appointment.

-Pre-1933 U.S. gold, key dates, varieties, and high-grade slabbed coins trade above melt value.
-For those, we consider the coin's grade, current market demand, and published dealer buy/sell data.
-We'll explain why a given coin carries numismatic premium and what that premium is.
+Pre-1933 U.S. gold, key dates, varieties, and high-grade slabbed coins trade above melt.
+For these we weigh the coin's grade, current collector demand, and published dealer buy/sell data, and we explain the premium we're paying and why.

-A significant percentage of the gold coins we buy in Charlottesville come from inherited collections — a father, grandfather, or uncle who accumulated pieces over decades.
-Often those collections contain a mix of common bullion coins, overlooked key-date rarities, and a few stray non-gold pieces.
-We'll walk through every coin with you, flag anything that deserves numismatic pricing, and give you an itemized list of offers.
+A large share of the gold coins we buy come from inherited collections — a father, grandfather, or uncle who accumulated pieces over decades.
+These often mix common bullion, overlooked key-date rarities, and a few non-gold strays.
+We walk through every coin with you, flag anything deserving numismatic pricing, and hand you an itemized list of offers.
+For bigger estates, contact us ahead of time so we can block off uninterrupted time, and see our estate jewelry and coin buying service for mixed lots.

-Our Charlottesville gold coin buying office is easily accessible from:
+Our Charlottesville gold coin buying office is easily reached from:

 Bring a single coin or an entire collection — we'll evaluate everything piece by piece.